noble-assets/ibc/spec/app/ics-021-permissioned-token-transfer/README.md

 - An implementation of ICS 21 Host & Mirror in Golang can be found [here](https://github.com/noble-assets/ics21).
 - An implementation of ICS 21 Mirror in [CosmWasm](https://cosmwasm.com) can be found [here](https://github.com/noble-assets/cw-ics21).

+## Known Issues

+ICS21 permissions will not apply to tokens which were sent before ICS21 was activated.

 ## Future Improvements